KsLudovic/SpaceShooter4/README.md

 # SpaceShooter4

-game is done using only java and libgdx.
+game is done using libgdx

-Add a splash screen

-add dependencies to make it executable on android, mac and windows

-starting missiles

-adding new imputs

-added highscore system that save highest score even after closing the app
+there is only one stage

+the game is crossplatform, and can be played on both desktop and android

+its far from being finished yet